Pension Transfer Advice – How much does it cost in 2020

 If you are transferring to a SIPP, your adviser will assess your options and create a portfolio for you.
 You can then decide whether to manage that portfolio yourself or pay an ongoing charge for an adviser to manage it

-Can I transfer a defined benefit pension to a SIPP?
+Can you transfer your pension to a SIPP?

 A SIPP is a self-invested personal pension.
 It offers more freedom of investment than you would have from a traditional personal pension provider.
 Most schemes will allow you to transfer to SIPP, but: